Surfing is a sport that requires spending countless hours in a completely different element as we humans are used to.

 Can I use regular noise-canceling earplugs for surfing?

 – If you want those foam earplugs to swell up like tampons in your ear – you can wear standard earplugs.
 If not, use proper silicone earplugs.
 Noise-canceling earplugs are not waterproof – which is the main point of earplugs for water sports.

-Can surfer’s ear cause hear loss?
+Can a surfer’s ear cause hearing loss?

 – After long exposure and untreated infections, it can cause long-term hearing loss, which can be fixed with surgical intervention.

-Is surfer’s ear painful?
+Is the surfer’s ear painful?

 – A mild ear infection can go unnoticed, while a more serious infection can cause a lot of pain.
-And we all know that any kind of a pain in the head area is one of the worst!
+And we all know that any kind of pain in the head area is one of the worst!

-How much does an average ear surgery cost?
+How much does average ear surgery cost?

 – Up to $3000+